Looking for an easy, natural way to cut back on the weeds in your lawn and garden beds?

 Another handy household item is isopropyl rubbing alcohol.

-Add about two teaspoons of rubbing alcohol into a spray bottle and you’ve got a handy, portable weed killer.
+Add about two teaspoons of rubbing alcohol into a spray bottle, and you’ve got a handy, portable spray that kills weeds.

 Get the weeds wet but don’t over saturate.

-If you want to go full Armageddon, you can break out a saltwater solution of 1 cup salt for every 2 cups of water.
+If you want to go total Armageddon, you can break out a saltwater solution of 1 cup salt for every 2 cups of water.